-Steve is an experienced technology professional, focusing primarily on data, BI, machine learning and associated technologies; he has over 25 years of industry experience and is still (just about) going strong.
+Steve is an experienced technology professional, focusing primarily on the leadership and implementation of data, BI, machine learning and associated technologies; he has over 25 years of industry experience.
 Focused on helping businesses gain competitive advantage from technology and data, he is at the forefront of designing and implementing modern cloud-based strategies to deliver significant business change.
-Steve has considerable experience building designing and architecting solutions through development and into production; providing an end-to-end approach.
-Steve has numerous vendor certifications and a Masters degree in statistics.
+Steve has considerable experience building designing and architecting solutions through development and into production; providing an end-to-end approach and has numerous vendor certifications and a Masters degree in statistics.

 Approximately 35 years ago, I wrote my first database.
 A few years later, I wrote another and got paid for it! £50!
 Clearly, I'd hit the big time!
 Since then, I've worked in multiple sectors, across many technologies and all around the world.
 All the time, working with and for companies (large and small) to help better their technology and data outcomes.